Crime and personal safety

 ATMs, though also widespread in the more remote areas, are sometimes out of order or run out of cash, especially at the end of the month or before public holidays.
 The daily withdrawal limit is usually N$1500–2000.
 For larger sums you can withdraw cash against a credit card in a bank on presentation of your passport.
 In the more rural areas, you will need cash; make sure that you carry some of the smaller denominations.
 Travellers’ cheques are gradually being phased out, but can still be exchanged for cash at a bank.

-Since mobile phones are increasingly more popular than landlines – and indeed the only form of communication in many rural areas – you may want to bring your mobile phone and purchase a Namibian SIM card (N$7) on arrival (available at the international airport and at various locations on Independence Ave in Windhoek), and buy credit with pay-as-you-go cards.
-If your phone is locked, you will need to pay a standard charge of N$250 to have it unlocked, a process that usually takes 24 hours.
-The mobile provider with the greatest coverage is MTC, although in many remote areas there is no coverage at all.
-For this reason, you might want to rent a satellite phone, which can be done at Be Local (w be-local.com) and several car-rental agencies.
+Since mobile phones are increasingly more popular than landlines – and indeed the only form of communication in many rural areas – you may want to bring your mobile phone and purchase a Namibian SIM card on arrival.
+These are available at the international airport and at various locations on Independence Avenue in Windhoek, and you can buy credit with pay-as-you-go cards.
+Old unlocked mobile phones work best if you just want phone, rather than internet, connectivity.
+If your phone is locked, you will need to pay a standard charge to have it unlocked, a process that usually takes 24 hours.
+The mobile provider with the greatest coverage is MTC; check the MTC website for the various packages on offer for smartphones.
+However, since in many remote areas there is no coverage at all, you might want to rent a satellite phone, which can be done at Be Local, or through your car-rental agency, with advance notice.
 Skype is also possible, though the slow wi-fi in many places can make it difficult.

 To call Namibia from abroad, dial the international access code for the country you’re in, followed by the country code 264.
 Note that mobile phone numbers in Namibia are ten digits, beginning with 081.